oakes/play-clj/TUTORIAL.md

                        (try (screen-fn)
                          (catch Exception e
                            (.printStackTrace e)
-                           (set-screen! hello-world blank-screen)))))
+                           (set-screen! hello-world-game blank-screen)))))
 ```

 Note that this will only catch runtime errors, not compile errors such as misspelled symbols (which don't affect your game when they occur).
-After fixing the issue, you can switch back to `main-screen` from your REPL with `(on-gl (set-screen! hello-world main-screen))`.
+After fixing the issue, you can switch back to `main-screen` from your REPL with `(on-gl (set-screen! hello-world-game main-screen))`.

 ## Building for Android